 The couplings of ALP with the SM fields are similar to that of an axion which implies that the ALP couples with two photon via a dimension five operator and it can decay into two photon.
 The coupling of ALP with photon has very rich phenomenology and it can be constrained from various laboratory, astrophysical observations as discussed in \cite{Grossman:2002by,Cadamuro:2011fd,Jaeckel:2014qea,Bauer:2017ris,Chang:2018rso}.

-One of the interesting features of having ALP in the theory is that it can explain the difference between theoretical prediction and experimental observation of muon $(g-2)$ \cite{Chang:2000ii,Marciano:2016yhf,Bauer:2019gfk,Cornella:2019uxs, Ge:2021cjz,Buen-Abad:2021fwq}.
-However, coupling of ALP with only muon is not sufficient to explain the muon $(g-2)$ anomaly.
-Thus, to satisfy the constraint of $\am$, we need the couplings between ALP and other SM fields as well.

-Another important aspect of ALP is, it can act as a potential DM candidate \cite{Arias:2012az, Jaeckel:2014qea,Ho:2018qur}.
-Since ALP can decay into two photon, the ALP photon coupling should be such that it is stable in the cosmological time scale and it evades all the existing cosmological and astrophysical constraints.
-The current lower limit of ALP lifetime is $\sim 10^{27}s$ for ALP of mass $1\rm MeV$.